PedroCano219/Sorting/README.md

 # Sorting
-Sorting by quicksort and mergesort
+Sorting by quicksort and mergesort in C++

 Description:
 This project is a program that is capable of sorting two arrays by quicksort and mergesort.